ucgmsim/velocity_modelling/README.md

 - **Basin models**: Detailed velocity structures for sedimentary basins
 - **Surface data**: Topography, geology, and Vs30 datasets

 See the [nzcvm_data README](https://github.com/ucgmsim/nzcvm_data) for details on available datasets and their formats.
+You can manage the dataset via `nzcvm-data-helper`.

 For information about data format specifications used by this code, see the [Data Formats Guide](https://github.com/ucgmsim/nzcvm_data/blob/main/wiki/DataFormats.md).